 The recommended dosage of Benadryl for dogs is 2-3 times per day (every 8-12 hours).
 However, you should consult with your veterinarian for specific dosing instructions for your dog.

 Benadryl can be a safe and effective option for managing allergies and allergic reactions in dogs when used correctly.
 It is important to follow the recommended dosage, consult with your veterinarian, and carefully monitor your dog's response to the medication.
-Never hesitate to seek professional guidance if you have any concerns or questions about giving Benadryl to your dog.
+Never hesitate to talk with your veterinarian if you have any concerns or questions about giving Benadryl to your dog.